Fox New Year's Eve specials: New Year's Eve Toast & Roast

 On December 2, 2020, Fox announced that it would air a new special hosted by comedians and The Masked Singer panelists Ken Jeong and Joel McHale, Fox's New Year's Eve Toast & Roast.
 It was produced from Los Angeles and featured a retrospective honoring "those that helped to make the world a better place this past year."
 The special was produced by Fox Alternative Entertainment, and divided into primetime and late-night segments.

 It featured performances by David Guetta and Raye, Gabby Barrett, Mayim Bialik and Cheyenne Jackson (Call Me Kat), Gloria Estefan, Elvis Francois, Green Day, Jane Krakowski and Randy Jackson (Name That Tune), John Legend, Ava Max, and LeAnn Rimes.
 Kelly Osbourne reported from Times Square, and Craig Robinson and the Nasty Delicious served as house band.
 In average primetime viewership, Fox finished in fourth place for the night with 2 million viewers (a 25% decline over 2020), behind NBC's New Year's Eve, CBS drama reruns, and New Year's Rockin' Eve.

 For 2021–22, Fox originally announced that Toast & Roast would return, with performances by Billy Idol, Imagine Dragons, Maroon 5, Pink, and Trace Adkins (WWE SmackDown was pre-empted to FS1, airing a prerecorded year-in-review special).
 On December 21, 2021, however, Fox announced that due to COVID-19 pandemic-related concerns—especially involving the widespread surge of the Omicron variant in New York City—that the special had been cancelled.
-Reruns of the Beat Shazam, Gordon Ramsay's Road Trip, and I Can See Your Voice holiday specials aired in its place, thus Fox did not provide any national New Year's programming on broadcast television for the first time since 1991.
+Reruns of the Beat Shazam, Gordon Ramsay's Road Trip, and I Can See Your Voice holiday specials aired in its place; thus, Fox did not provide any national New Year's programming on broadcast television for the first time since 1991, an absence that would continue thereafter.

-Fox did not run any national New Year's programming for 2022–23, airing only reruns of Hell's Kitchen.
-On stations owned by Fox directly, rolling 'jukebox' coverage of New Year's events across the country from the network's LiveNOW streaming network were carried live.